 Here is an easy Instant Pot scalloped potatoes recipe you can use as the perfect cheesy side dish for the holidays or year round with dinner.
-Make in your Ninja Foodi or Crockpot Express pot too.
+Make in your Ninja Foodi or Crockpot Express pot sliced or steam petite potatoes with our sauce at the end and enjoy that way.

 - Sliced potatoes – we like Yellow Gold yellow potatoes, they have a more buttery flavor

-- Cheddar cheese – to make cheese sauce, lots of it, any variety but I would include at least half of it being sharp cheddar
+- Cheddar cheese – to make cheese sauce, lots of it, any variety but I would include at least half of it being sharp cheddar.
+Dairy Free Scalloped Potatoes are possible too

 - Chicken broth – don’t skip and use water, this is much better